 Assuming an 8% annual growth rate, that $6,750 contribution each year (about $560 a month) increased with inflation turns into more than 1 million dollars after 30 years.
 Check it out:

 Not too tricky so far.
 If you invest $6,750 per year for 30 years at 8% and grow your yearly contribution at 2%, you end up with over 1 million dollars.

 The tax benefits are another story altogether (and honestly why this is such a cool strategy).
 If you’re in the 25% tax bracket, you’ll save about $90,000 in taxes along the way!
 Now we’re talking some real money.

 First, you must qualify for a Health Savings Account.
 The easiest way to ensure you’re eligible is to call your health insurance provider and simply ask, “Does my health insurance plan qualify for a Health Savings Account?”

-If your health insurance doesn’t qualify, you may have an option to “downgrade” your heath coverage to a level that may.
+If your health insurance doesn’t qualify, you may have an option to “downgrade” your health coverage to a level that may.
 This is a good follow up question for them if you’re not eligible.

 Once you know you qualify for an HSA, fund it each year.
 In this case, you fund it with the family maximum and increase it every year the IRS allows.
 Next year, the HSA maximum jumps to $6,900.

 Here’s where it gets really interesting.
-If you’ve got a family, chances are you’re paying for doctor visits, eye glasses, or even braces.
+If you’ve got a family, chances are you’re paying for doctor visits, eyeglasses, or even braces.
 That adds up over the years!